SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/set-up-webhook-connections.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::info Prerequisite
-To create a webhook connection, you'll need the [Manage Connections role capability](/docs/manage/users-roles/roles/role-capabilities).
+To create a webhook connection, you need the View Connections and Manage Connections [role capabilities](/docs/manage/users-roles/roles/role-capabilities).
 Contact your org administrator for assistance.
 :::

 A _webhook_ is an HTTP callback, which is an HTTP POST that occurs when something happens.
 Webhook connections allow you to send Sumo Logic alerts to third-party applications that accept incoming webhooks.